lachlansmith/lachs/README.md

 ### Globals

 Given lachs list of available methods is empty by default this might be annoying if you use certain methods often.
-Here's how you might add all basic svg shapes to lachs.
+Here's how you might add all basic svg shapes to lachs without needing to add them to each workspace as they are constructed.

 ```js
 import lachs, { BoardSizes } from 'lachs';